SpruceWillis/Collabase/README.md

 collaBase was built using Ruby/Rails for the database and React.js/Flux for display.
 The site's styling is custom CSS.
 Npm packages include react-router, react-modal, and babel.

 ## Features in Development

+Currently collaBase is built to be a minimum viable product (MVP).
+Possible future updates could add:

+* Assigning tasks to project members.
+* Notifications for your assigned tasks.
+* Comments on projects, todo-lists, and tasks.